Komainu: Origins

+Heian period

+The custom of placing wooden, and later stone representations of the kara-inu and lions were established no later than the mid-Heian period (tenth century), though precise dating remains uncertain.

-During the early Heian period (ninth century), the tradition changed and the two statues started to be different and be called differently.
+Perhaps as early as the earlier part of the Heian period (ninth century), the tradition changed and the two statues started to be different and be called differently.
 One had its mouth open and was called shishi (獅子) because, as before, it resembled that animal.
 The other had its mouth closed, looked rather like a dog, was called komainu, or "Goguryeo dog", and sometimes had a single horn on its head.
 Gradually the animals returned to be identical, but for their mouths, and ended up being called both komainu.

+Eventually they were also became apotropaic objects protecting Buddhist temples, royal palaces, nobility residences or even private homes.
+A pair of these dogs are painted on the front walls of the honden (inner sanctuary) at the Kamo-wakeikazuchi Shrine, but such painted examples are rare, possibly unique.

-Ubiquitous as they are now at shrines, Komainu have been used outdoors only since the 14th century.
-In Asia, the lion was popularly believed to have the power to repel evil, and for this reason it was habitually used to guard gates and doors.
-In Japan, too it ended up being installed at the entrance of shrines and temples next to the lion-dog.
+According to one reckoning, the komainu have been used outdoors only since the 14th century.
+In Japan, too, it ended up being installed at the entrance of shrines and temples next to the lion-dog.
 As a protection against exposure to Japan's rainy weather, the komainu started being carved in stone.